Sight Tapes

 Note

 If you're generating a tape for a different density altitude (air density) than what was used during the sight-in process, it's expected that the marks will not line up perfectly with your sight-in marks.
 This is due to the change in air density.
-We suggest verifying a tape at the sight-in locations's air density, and then generating a new tape for the desired density altitude (air density) once you're sure the printing is working properly and your data was entered correctly.

 If you utilized target sight marks during the sight-in process, a quick method to verify accuracy is by aligning the tape with the scale on the sight.
 Alternatively, mount the printed tape to the sight and ensure each sight-in range aligns with the corresponding target sight mark you input during the sight-in process.